nanoporetech/tombo/docs/resquiggle.rst

 TL;DR:

-*  Re-squiggle must be run before any other Tombo command
+*  Re-squiggle must be run before any other Tombo command (aside from the `annotate_raw_with_fastqs` pre-processing sub-command)
 *  Minimally the command takes a directory containing FAST5 files, a genome reference and an executable mapper.
-*  FAST5 files must contain basecalls (as produced by albacore with fast5 mode), but need not contain the "Events" table
+*  FAST5 files must contain basecalls (as produced by albacore in fast5 mode or added with `annotate_raw_with_fastqs`), but need not contain the "Events" table
 *  Tombo currently only supports R9.4 and R9.5 data (via included default models).
 Other data may produce sub-optimal results
-*  DNA and RNA reads will be detected automatically and processed accordingly
+*  DNA and RNA reads will be detected automatically and processed accordingly (set explicitly with `--dna` or `--rna`)

 -----------------
 Algorithm Details